Attorney at Work The Friday Five

 Most of us with a “good liberal arts education,” plus an advanced degree or two, rest in certitude that we are, indeed, “well-read.”
 How lovely that the Internet has given us tests for proving our literary might.
 At least in raw numbers.
 Making the rounds on Facebook and Goodreads is this BBC Book List Challenge.
 How many of these 100 have you read?
 (Okay, but how fast can you read them?)

-4. So Which Way do You Lean?
+4. So, Which Way Do You Lean?

 5. The Color Connection

 Figuring out the link between color and your emotions — or how color affects your brain — could be pretty powerful, assuming you buy into the whole color psychology thing.
-Imagine understanding which colors tend to inspire, calm or annoy you, and how colors affect your clients and opponents.
+Imagine understanding which colors tend to inspire, calm or annoy you, which colors improve your health, and how colors affect your clients and opponents.
 (How about a little magenta in the conference room?)
 Check out this infographic that shows the link between color and emotion — and then take this color personality quiz — it’s a hoot!
 Don’t get all the fuss about color — or why people keep saying your pants don’t match your jacket?
 There’s a test for that, too.

 Brainy Things Bonus: Mind Tunes

 Sometimes the best way to reboot your brain is to simply crank up the sound system and “Shout!”
 It doesn’t take a neuroscientist to grasp the link between music and memory, or its power to stimulate and focus your mind.
 If you are ready to relax, have a serious problem to untangle, or need to block out some writing time, try a little music.
-The Marbles Mind Music, for example, is designed for therapeutic, mind-body and cerebral activities, with tunes that will help your concentration and inspire creativity.

 Illustration ©iStockPhoto.com